MEDATTA0/submission_reminder_app_MEDATTA0/README.md

 # submission_reminder_app_MEDATTA0
-First, run the create_environment.sh file bash create_environment.sh or
+First, run the create_environment.sh file: bash create_environment.sh or
 ./create_environment.sh

-and then run the startup.sh file to launch the app bash startup.sh or
+And then run the startup.sh file to launch the app: bash startup.sh or
 ./starup.sh